sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 -----------------------

-In EEGLAB, the data structure describing the current dataset can be accessed at all times from the Matlab command line by typing *\>\> EEG*.
+In EEGLAB, the data structure describing the current dataset can be accessed at all times from the MATLAB command line by typing *\>\> EEG*.
-The variable *EEG* is a Matlab structure used by EEGLAB to store all the information about a dataset.
+The variable *EEG* is a MATLAB structure used by EEGLAB to store all the information about a dataset.
 This includes the dataset name and filename, the number of channels and their locations, the data sampling rate, the number of trials, information about events in each of the